Salvinha-vlc/Playroom/README.md

 <a name="description"></a>

 ## Description

-The idea of this repo is to practice Python applied to different genre-wise datasets.
+The idea of this repo is to practice Python through its application to different genre-wise datasets.
 Brushing up on already acquired knowledge and applying some new techniques when required.

 <a name="links"></a>